dovvnloading/Verbalink/README.md

 ---
 ---

-### A Developer's Note on Project Status and Architecture
+### A Developer's Note on Project Status & Future Direction

-Please be aware that Verbalink is a personal side project, originally created over a year and a half ago.
-The primary objective was to rapidly prototype the core functionality and validate the viability of the idea, prioritizing a working proof-of-concept over a well-engineered application.
+Please note that Verbalink is a personal side project, originally created over a year and a half ago.
+It has remained largely untouched since its initial development, with only minor updates made recently.
+The primary objective was to rapidly prototype a functional proof-of-concept, prioritizing implementation speed over architectural purity.

-The project remained untouched for a long period until a recent, minor update to change one of the default models to `phi4`.
-This history is crucial context for understanding the state of the codebase.

-#### Architectural State of the Codebase
+For any developers looking to contribute, fork, or build upon this concept, it is essential to understand the current state of the code and the critical modernizations required.

+#### The Codebase: A Snapshot in Time

-The application in its current form should be viewed as a functional but dated prototype.
-Its key architectural characteristics reflect its origin as a quick experiment:
+The application in its current form should be viewed as a functional prototype from a previous generation of local LLM capabilities.
+Its key characteristics are:

-*   **Monolithic Structure**: The entire application—including the UI layout, event handling, AI API calls, business logic, and multi-threading management—is contained within a single Python script.
+*   **Monolithic Structure**: The entire application—including the UI, event handling, AI API calls, and business logic—is contained within a single Python script.
+This was a deliberate choice for rapid development but is not a sustainable architecture.
-*   **Tight Coupling**: There is no separation of concerns.
-UI elements directly call AI generation and analysis functions, and the application's state is managed implicitly throughout the script.
-This makes debugging, modification, and extension extremely challenging.
+*   **Tight Coupling**: There is no formal separation of concerns.
+UI elements directly call AI functions, making the code difficult to debug, modify, or extend.
-*   **Limited Scalability**: Adding new features (such as a new analysis type, support for different AI backends, or more complex UI interactions) would require significant and risky changes to the existing, tangled code.
-*   **Hardcoded Configuration**: Key parameters, such as the specific Ollama model names used for different tasks, are hardcoded directly into the function calls.

-#### Important: A Note on Language Models

-The models hardcoded in this script, such as `qwen2.5:7b` and even the more recently added `phi4`, are now significantly outdated by the rapid pace of open-source AI development.
+*   **Outdated Models**: The language models referenced in the code (primarily `qwen2.5:7b` and `phi4:14b`) were practical choices at the time of development.
+They are now significantly outdated and will produce lower-quality results.

+#### Critical Update Recommendation: Language Models

+The single most important update for anyone using or experimenting with this code is to replace the language models.
+The models currently in the script are outdated and will produce significantly lower-quality results compared to modern alternatives.

-It is **strongly recommended** to replace these with more modern, capable open-source models to achieve high-quality results.
-The performance difference is not minor; newer models will provide a dramatically better experience.
-Excellent alternatives available through Ollama include:
+It is **strongly recommended** to replace all hardcoded model references (e.g., `model='qwen2.5:7b'`) with newer, more capable models such as `qwen3` or `gpt-oss:20b`.

-*   **`llama3`**: Currently one of the top-performing models for reasoning and instruction-following.
-*   **`qwen2`**: The powerful successor to the `qwen` family, offering great multilingual support and performance.
-*   **`gemma2:27b`** or **`mistral-large`**: If your hardware supports it, these larger models will yield even more nuanced and coherent outputs for both conversation and analysis.

-Using these newer models will vastly improve reasoning, instruction-following capabilities, and overall output quality, which will dramatically enhance the results of both the conversation generation and the subsequent analysis.
+This change alone will dramatically improve the quality of conversation generation, the depth of the analysis, and the models' ability to follow complex persona instructions.
+Using the original, older models will not give a fair representation of what is possible with this concept today.

-#### Recommended Path for Future Development
+#### Architectural Path for Future Development

-For anyone interested in evolving Verbalink into a more serious, robust application, a **complete rewrite and architectural redesign would be the necessary first step**.
-The current repository serves best as a functional blueprint and a source of inspiration for the core idea, not as a foundation to build upon directly.
+For anyone interested in evolving Verbalink into a more serious, robust application, a complete rewrite and architectural redesign is the necessary first step.
+The current repository serves best as a functional blueprint of an idea, not as a foundation to build upon directly.

 A more robust implementation should be built on the following principles: